-AVA/2018/0050: Revised house designs and supporting documentation at Primrose Wood, Crich Lane, Belper.
+AVA/2018/0025: Revised proposal for dwellings at Primrose Wood, Crich Lane, Belper.

 Please find below my response to the consultation concerning the above application.
-These comments will be taken to the World Heritage Site Conservation and Planning Panel for verification in July.
+These comments will be taken to the World Heritage Site Conservation and Planning Panel for verification later this month.